-- We will develop and demonstrate a familiarity with a range of texts, terms, and theories, engaging with 20/21C American memoir written by women from various historical contexts, geographical areas, and cultural traditions. - We will identify and articulate different ways to explore, close read, analyze, research, and write about literary and other texts. - We will consider questions and intersections of form, genre, language, race, gender, sexuality, ability, class, nation, culture, and power. - We will use literature as vernacular theory to think, talk, write about and to interrogate the world around us.
+- We will develop and demonstrate a familiarity with a range of texts, terms, and theories, engaging with American and international texts (in English) from various historical contexts, geographical areas, and cultural traditions. - We will identify and articulate different ways to explore, close read, analyze, research, and write about literary and other texts. - We will consider questions and intersections of form, genre, language, race, gender, sexuality, ability, class, nation, culture, and power. - We will use literature as vernacular theory to think, talk, write about and to interrogate the world around us.